12 of My Favorite Amazing European Cities

 I’ve stayed in the Latin Quarter and in Le Marais and enjoyed both for different reasons.

-I’d love to try St Germain on my next visit.
+I’d love to try St Germain on my next visit which I hope is soon.

 That’s how much this non-city gal loves Paris.